 A cleaver knife is not to be reckoned with.
-Cleaver education is imperative to ensure the avoidance of accidents, and optimise the cooking process.
+Cleaver education is imperative to ensure the avoidance of accidents, and optimize the cooking process.
 The truth is, whilst it’s usually the skilled chefs amongst us who frequently use cleavers, so long as the correct techniques are adopted, anyone is capable of using them.

 Read on to discover all things best practice, as far as cleavers are concerned.